tathithienthanh/WomenFashionProductRecommendationSystem/README.md

 * The code for both scraping data progress is stored in `GraduationThesis_2025/crawl_data.ipynb`.
 * The code for scraping data and visualizing data progresses are stored in `GraduationThesis_2025/preprocessing_data.ipynb`.
 * Collected data are stored in `*.csv` formats.
+  * The raw product data is stored as `getdata/thoi_trang_nu.csv`.
+  * The cleaned version is stored as `getdata/combined_data.csv`.
+  * Product reviews extracted from the site are stored in `getcomment/combined_data.csv`.
+* Collected images are stored in `GraduationThesis_2025/getImages` folder as `*.jpg` files.
+* There is a place-holder image named as `placeholder.jpg` for alternative when there is any trouble with the image.
+* The code for creating the database and attached triggers, procedures, views are stored in `*.sql` formats.
+* Backup database files are stored in `GraduationThesis_2025/db_backup_mysql.zip`.
+* If you use the backup file, you do not need to run the `*.sql` scripts manually.
+* Preprocessed and visualized data are also backed up in `backup/df_product.csv` and `backup/df_cmt.csv` in case of data loss.
+* Due to privacy constraints, actual customer data from the e-commerce platform is not available.
+  * All customer-related and user-related data used in this project are random generated for demonstration and evaluation of the recommendation system.
+  * The folder `eCommerce_backup` contains 13 `*.csv` files corresponding to 13 database tables on the database.
+* Folder `RecSys` contains `*.py` files for the eCommerce recommendation system.

 # Reports
 * The official Major Project report *(approved and graded by the IT Faculty of Ho Chi Minh City Open University)* is available in `*.pdf` format as `Official_BC_DAN.pdf`.
+* The official Graduation Thesis report is available in `*.pdf` format as `BC_KLTN.pdf`.
 * Images used in reports are stored in folder `Images`.

 # Usage